GaryRevell/AdventOfCoffee/README.md

 # AdventOfCoffee

-Submit your solutions to the Advent of Code puzzles here.
+Submit PRs for your solutions to the Advent of Code puzzles of 2017.
+Please put all your scripts into one single folder and name the scripts according to `day_01.py`, `day_02.py` etc.